sayumiyork/miniCURE-16S_Test/docs/meet-MISO.md

-# Meet the MISO study
+# Reference - Meet the MISO study

 Let's get prepared to do some research using 16S rRNA data!
 In this section, we'll be exploring data from *Impact of a 7-day homogeneous diet on interpersonal variation in human gut microbiomes and metabolomes* by Guthrie et al. (2022).
 This study is one of many that explores the relationship between diet and the human gut microbiome and will help familiarize us with the format that 16S rRNA data takes.
 We'll start slow and look at just a few lines of data in Google Sheets and then use phyloseq and DESeq2 in R to take our analysis to the next level.